mimischi/gecht.net/README.md

 `src/assets/favicons/browserconfig.xml`.
 Make sure to remove the whole path and just leave the relative path to each favicon.

-Ideally this should be done automatically at some point.
+Ideally this should be done automatically in the future.

 ## Running the site locally